antvis/G6/examples/tree/radialtree/index.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*UTm2T67HcFkAAAAAAAAAAABkARQnAQ' alt='radialtree' width='250'/>

 ## Usage
 Radial tree layout is a deformation of Dendrogram and CompactBox.
 It is an appropriate layout method for tree data structure.
 Please use it with TreeGraph.
-As the demo below, you can deploy it in `layout` while instantiating Graph. it can also be used for [Subgraph Layout](https://www.yuque.com/antv/g6/qopkkg#eYZc6).
+As the demo below, you can deploy it in `layout` while instantiating Graph.

 Same as Dendrogram and CompactBox, only set the `radial` to  `true`.
 We recommend to set `direction` to `LR` or `RL` while using radial tree layout.